joemoose/dungeoneers.d20/docs/5 Appendix.md

 #### Talent

-**Sorcereous Powers**: You alter the world through sheer force of will and your body’s consumption.
+**SORCEREOUS POWERS**: You alter the world through sheer force of will and your body’s consumption.
 You need no charms, runes, spellbooks, or scrolls.
 Reality is yours to command.

 Your sorcerous power requires you to expend at least one attribute point of STR, DEX, WIL, or LUCK as essence to fuel your magic.
 The more of your body you sacrifice, the greater the essence consumed and the greater the magnitude of the power unleashed.